Davis and Lamar host SE Louisiana

 Hammond, Louisiana; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Lamar visits SE Louisiana after Akasha Davis scored 21 points in Lamar’s 59-55 victory over the Northwestern State Demons.
+BOTTOM LINE: Lamar visits SE Louisiana after Akasha Davis scored 21 points in Lamar’s 59-55 win against the Northwestern State Demons.

-The Lions are 7-0 in home games.
-SE Louisiana is the leader in the Southland at limiting opponent scoring, allowing 54.6 points while holding opponents to 37.3% shooting.
+The Lions are 7-0 on their home court.
+SE Louisiana is seventh in the Southland with 9.8 offensive rebounds per game led by Cheyanne Daniels averaging 2.9.

-The Cardinals are 9-0 in conference play.
-Lamar leads the Southland with 11.6 offensive rebounds per game led by Davis averaging 3.6.
+The Cardinals are 9-0 against Southland opponents.
+Lamar has a 1-1 record in one-possession games.

-SE Louisiana’s average of 3.6 made 3-pointers per game is 1.3 fewer made shots on average than the 4.9 per game Lamar gives up.
-Lamar has shot at a 45.6% clip from the field this season, 8.3 percentage points greater than the 37.3% shooting opponents of SE Louisiana have averaged.
+SE Louisiana scores 68.9 points, 12.0 more per game than the 56.9 Lamar allows.
+Lamar has shot at a 45.6% clip from the field this season, 8.3 percentage points above the 37.3% shooting opponents of SE Louisiana have averaged.

-The Lions and Cardinals meet Thursday for the first time in Southland play this season.
+The Lions and Cardinals square off Thursday for the first time in conference play this season.

-TOP PERFORMERS: Alexius Horne is shooting 40.4% from beyond the arc with 1.2 made 3-pointers per game for the Lions, while averaging 15.2 points.
-Taylor Bell is averaging 9.4 points over the past 10 games.
+TOP PERFORMERS: Alexius Horne is scoring 15.2 points per game and averaging 3.6 rebounds for the Lions.
+Taylor Bell is averaging 9.4 points and 4.4 rebounds over the last 10 games.

-Davis is averaging 13.4 points and 8.2 rebounds for the Cardinals.
-Sabria Dean is averaging 15.0 points over the last 10 games.
+Sabria Dean is scoring 13.9 points per game and averaging 4.4 rebounds for the Cardinals.
+Jacei Denley is averaging 1.5 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Lions: 10-0, averaging 71.9 points, 32.1 rebounds, 13.1 assists, 11.5 steals and 1.5 blocks per game while shooting 44.6% from the field.
 Their opponents have averaged 53.1 points per game.